-D. Provide information regarding the local coordination strategies with state (including the Unified State Plan), regional and local partners to enhance services and avoid duplication of activities including a description of the following, noting any significant implications of the COVID-19 National Health Emergency, where applicable:
+D. Describe how local strategies will be coordinated with state (including the Illinois' WIOA State Plan), regional and local partners to enhance services and avoid duplication of activities, including a description of the following:

 The local and regional were developed with the express goal of aligning with both the State's Unified Plan.
 LWA #11 will work with local and regional partners to ensure the strategies align with the priorities of the state plan.
 A current example of this regional collaboration is the regional business service team.
-The Northeast Region is bringing together the local business services team in the region to start the coordination of services as outlined in the Illinois Workforce Innovation Board Integrated Business Services strategy.
-The Regional Integrated Business Services Team started with Title 1 Workforce services but has expanded to include other workforce partners such as Wagner Peyser, Veteran Representative, and Vocational Rehabilitation to ensure integrated service delivery to employers.
+The Northeast Region is bringing together the local integrated business services team in the region in order to better coordinate services as outlined in the Illinois Workforce Innovation Board Integrated Business Services strategy.